melanietosik/dependency-graph-parsing/README.md

 DESCRIPTION
 -----------

-Computes basic stats for semantic dependency graphs and generates simple plots for distribution of words per indegree or outdegree
+Computes basic statistics for semantic dependency graphs and generates simple plots for distribution of words per indegree or outdegree

 DATA FORMAT
 -----------